git-leaf/passphrase-ua/docs/prd.md

 - 81+ bits: "Very Strong" (dark green)

 #### Help Text Examples
-- Diceware: "Generates memorable passphrase using random words from a dictionary.
+- Diceware: "Generates memorable passphrase using random words from a wordlist.
 Recommended for master passwords."
 - Random: "Generates completely random password.
 Strong but harder to remember."
 - Entropy: "Higher entropy = more secure.
 60+ bits recommended for most uses, 80+ for high-security."